Hamilton Island (Queensland)

 Hamilton Island is an island of the Whitsunday Islands in Queensland, Australia.
 It is approximately 887 km north of Brisbane and 512 km south of Cairns.
-Hamilton Island is noted as being named after British Formula 1 Driver, Lewis Hamilton.

-It is the largest inhabited island of the Whitsunday Islands and a popular tourist destination all year round being one of the only islands in the Great Barrier Reef with its own commercial airport, with direct flights from Sydney, Melbourne, and Brisbane.
+It is the largest inhabited island of the Whitsunday Islands and a popular year-round tourist destination.
+Hamilton Island is one of the only islands in the Great Barrier Reef with a commercial airport, offering direct flights from Sydney, Melbourne and Brisbane.